GSA/idmanagement.gov/_playbooks/playbook-pam.md

 ## Privileged Identity Baseline Capabilities

 Understand the data flows and access types when designing the technical components of privileged user management.
-This section combines best practices from [NIST Special Publication 1800-18 Privileged Access Management](https://www.nccoe.nist.gov/financial-services/privileged-account-management){:target="_blank"}{:rel="noopener noreferrer"} and the [DHS Continuous Diagnostics and Mitigation PRIV function](https://community.max.gov/pages/viewpage.action?spaceKey=DHS&title=Technical){:target="_blank"}{:rel="noopener noreferrer"}.
+This section combines best practices from [NIST Special Publication 1800-18 Privileged Access Management](https://www.nccoe.nist.gov/financial-services/privileged-account-management){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and the [DHS Continuous Diagnostics and Mitigation PRIV function](https://community.max.gov/pages/viewpage.action?spaceKey=DHS&title=Technical){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 The minimum capability baseline should consist of the three elements below.

 1. An **account discovery** identifies current and newly created privileged accounts.
 Look for accounts on these systems that can provide lateral movement or execute changes to the privileges or other accounts.
 Advanced discovery can identify when privileged access is inherited rather than directly entitled.